Discovering the magic of Iceland in May: Activities, weather & tips

 Secret Lagoon

-Located in the small village of Fludir, it's one of the oldest natural geothermal pools in Iceland.
-A quieter and less-known alternative to the Blue Lagoon.
+Located in the small village of Fludir, the Secret Lagoon is one of the oldest natural geothermal pools in Iceland.
+It is a quieter and less-known alternative to the Blue Lagoon.

 Reykjavík in May